umijs/dumi/docs/guide/advanced.md

 Install `@umijs/preset-dumi` in the existing Umi project into `devDependencies`, and then configure `resolve.includes` as needed (for example, the `src/components` directory usually conventional defined as business component libraries and the documents corresponding to libraries).

-## Use with Umi UI
+## UI assets meta data

+How to understand assets meta data?
+From the developer's perspective, in a narrow sense, any entity that can be produced to help downstream improve efficiency can be called an asset, such as components, documents, component APIs, component demos & etc.

+In the process of component development, we create assets all the time.
+The released npm package is naturally an asset, but the written TypeScript type definitions and carefully prepared component library demos are also assets.
+Now only one command is needed to digitize the assets completed by dumi and the developer.
+This data can Follow the npm package iteration, release, and then transfer to downstream tools.

-The usage process is shown in the figure below:
+We select Umi UI for example, the usage process is shown in the figure below:

 <p style="text-align: center;">
   <img src="https://gw.alipayobjects.com/zos/bmw-prod/b6bc8d0a-c83e-4cd7-91fb-2464e8974a8a/kijxaoib_w2078_h1757.png" width="800" >